Drug overdoses up in Kansas compared to years prior

 The Kansas Department of Health and Environment reports a 54% jump in overdose deaths during the first six months of 2021 compared to that same time frame the year before.

-“We probably use it just as much for accidental overdoses from people who have prescribed medications as actually we consider illegal drugs,” said Doug Mogle, Service Director, Cherokee County Ambulance.
+“We probably use it just as much for accidental overdoses from people who have prescribed medications as actually we consider illegal drugs,” said Doug Mogle, Cherokee County ambulance service director

-Doug Mogle says his ambulances are equipped with medications like NARCAN that can save the life of an overdose patient, whether it was an accidental misuse of prescribed medications or someone using drugs to get high from them.
+Mogle says his ambulances are equipped with medications like Narcan that can save the life of an overdose patient, whether it was an accidental misuse of prescribed medications or someone using drugs to get high from them.

 Doug Mogle said if there is some good news to come out of this huge increase, is that it’s not happening here.